fbpx

 On the set of ‘Somewhere In Between’ | Dir.
 Emily Boyard and Elise Cociuban

-Explore producing – the creative and the business: acquire an advanced skill set in the creation and development of screen stories, identifying and targeting, audiences, financing, production management and distribution.
+Explore producing – the creative and the business: acquire an advanced skill set in the creation and development of screen stories, identifying audiences, financing, production management and distribution.

 Why study producing at AFTRS